brianedem/power_monitor/README.md

     "hostname":"<device name>"
 }
 ```
-Note that the hostname is only used to identify the device on its web page.

 ## power_poll.py
 This file contains demonstration code showing how a workstation application can pick
-up data from one or more devices runing power_server.py
+up data from one or more devices running the server code.